pemistahl/lingua-go/README.md

 want to classify very short text phrases, do not set the minimum relative distance too high.
 Otherwise [`Unknown`](https://github.com/pemistahl/lingua-go/blob/main/language.go#L106) will be returned most of the time as in the example above.
 This is the return value for cases where language detection is not reliably possible.
+This value is not meant to be included in the set of input languages when building the language detector.
+If you include it, it will be automatically removed from the set of input languages.

 ### 9.3 Confidence values